MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 You can create table permissions by using the following methods:

 - When configuring a list or a form on a page
-- From the Set up workspace
+- From the Security workspace
 - With the Portal Management app

 ### Adding table permissions from a list or form